-Ever since my earliest days of installing solar in Chicago – before I relocated to sunnier Tucson – the challenge of noninvasively centering a lag screw on a rafter from the rooftop has captivated my attention and provoked my inventive energies.
+Ever since my earliest days of installing solar in Chicago – before I moved to sunnier Tucson – the challenge of noninvasively centering a lag screw on a rafter from the rooftop has captivated my attention and provoked my inventive energies.

 In the industry it has long been common practice, wielding a drill and bit, to strafe several inches of waterproof membrane and deck and perforate the upper portion of the rafter from one side to the other and beyond.
 From the sensations felt during these probing forays, one approximates a target location for a lag screw whose trajectory, it is hoped, will remain near the center of the rafter.